johnfedoruk/bangular/aio/content/guide/typescript-configuration.md

 <code-example path="quickstart/src/tsconfig.1.json" title="tsconfig.json" linenums="false"></code-example>

-This file contains options and flags that are essential for Angular applications.
+This file contains options and flags that are essential for Bangular applications.

 {@a noImplicitAny}